Kremlin demands rubles for gas, leaves currency loophole

 People are “wondering what Putin is up to,” said Tim Ash, senior emerging markets sovereign strategist at BlueBay Asset Management.
 Putin may have read the German government’s unwillingness to boycott Russian energy “as weakness and is now trying to engineer this energy crisis … the solution here is to call Putin’s bluff and say, sure, cut off energy supplies and see who breaks first.”

-Speaking shortly after Putin’s announcement, German Chancellor Olaf Scholz gave a noncommittal initial response to Russia’s new conditions.
-He said gas contracts stipulate payment mostly in euros and sometimes in dollars.
+Speaking shortly after Putin’s announcement, German Chancellor Olaf Scholz said gas contracts stipulate payment mostly in euros and sometimes in dollars.
 He said he made clear to Putin in a phone call Wednesday “that it will stay that way.”

 “What his ideas are for how this can happen is what we will now look at closely,” Scholz told a reporters in Berlin.
 “But in any case, what goes for companies is that they want to and will be able to pay in euros.”